-If you are considered married for the whole year, you and your spouse can file a joint return (Married Filing Joint) or you can file separate returns (Married Filing Separate).
+If you are considered married you and your spouse can file a joint return or separate returns.

 You are considered married for the whole year if on the last day of your tax year you and your spouse meet any one of the following tests.

 - You are married and living together as spouses.